 Dr. Webb has experience at the federal government level, serving as a program specialist for Peace Corps Headquarters and as a research analyst at the Corporation for National and Community Service, both based in Washington, DC.
 Her non-profit and foundation portfolio includes project management and leadership roles with the Greater Twin Cities United Way, the Bonner Foundation, Volunteers of America, and Communities in Schools.
 Tamara's teaching experience includes work as an instructor with the Johns Hopkins Center for Talented Youth, the Northwestern University Civic Leadership Institute, and the University of Namibia; and as a teaching assistant in the Department of International and Comparative Education at Teachers College Columbia University.
 In the past 10 years, she has also served as an external consultant for FHI 360, Results for Development Institute, the College Board, and the Namibia Ministry of Education.

 Dr. Webb earned her EdD in International Educational Development and Policy and an MA in Anthropology and Education from Columbia University's Teachers College.
-She also holds a Masters in Public Administration from the Baruch College school of Public and International affairs, and a bachelors degree in Interdisciplinary Studies from Cornell University, Dr. Webb has conducted research on education policy, digital learning, volunteering, and teacher training in the U.S.A., Belize, Liberia, Namibia, Nigeria, Pakistan, Tanzania, Rwanda, and South Africa.
+She also holds a Masters in Public Administration from the Baruch College school of Public and International affairs, and a bachelors degree in Interdisciplinary Studies from Cornell University, Dr. Webb has conducted research on education policy, digital learning, transformational leadership, volunteering, and teacher training in the U.S.A., Belize, Liberia, Namibia, Nigeria, Pakistan, Tanzania, Rwanda, and South Africa.